 I know pickled sausages may not sound good, but this recipe is delicious!
 I picked up this recipe from a Czech friend.
 The Czech word for the dish is Utopenci; the Germans have a similar recipe called Wurstsalat.

-However, before I give you the details, there is an interesting back story:
+Here is an interesting back story:

 I have a photographer friend, Carol Gula, who raises passion flowers then photographs them.
 Judging from the phenomenal resulting photos, passion flowers are truly her passion.
 Check out her website and you’ll see I’m right.

 Years ago, Carol taught me how to make Kallitype photos, an old, traditional process for developing photographs that came along before the type of developing that was common before the digital age descended upon us.
 Kallis are rich with brown tones and subtle nuances.
 I used a Kallitype on the back cover of my first travel/recipe book, which is about Czech cooking.
+And which book, it so happens, contains the recipe for Utopenci!

 I can’t wait to get somewhere in my life where I have a darkroom again and can explore some of these alternative processes.
 But I digress…